segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 Please note, if you are choosing to not use a dependency manager, you must keep files up-to-date with regularly scheduled, manual updates.

-### Including SDKs for destinations with Device-based Connection Modes
+### Including SDKs for destinations using Device-mode

 In the interest of keeping our SDK lightweight, Analytics only installs the Segment destination.
-This means that all your data will be sent via Segment's servers to any tools you've enabled by the default Cloud-based Connection Mode.
+This means that all your data is sent using Segment's servers to any tools you've enabled using the default Cloud-mode.

-[As described here](/docs/integrations/#why-do-some-integrations-offer-or-require-device-based-connection-modes-), some integrations require or offer Device-based Connection Modes.
+[As described here](/docs/destinations/#connection-modes), some integrations require or offer Device-mode connections.
 In those cases, you'll need to take some additional steps as [shown in the source documentation here](/docs/sources/mobile/react-native#packaging-integrations).

 Now that the SDK is installed and setup, you're ready to...